mdn/content/files/en-us/web/css/color_value/lab/index.md

 The **`lab()`** functional notation expresses a given color in the CIE L\*a\*b\* color space.

-Lab represents the entire range of colors that humans can see by specifying the color's lightness, a red/green axis value, a blue/yellow axis value, and optional alpha transparency.
+Lab represents the entire range of colors that humans can see by specifying the color's lightness, a red/green axis value, a blue/yellow axis value, and an optional alpha transparency value.

 ## Syntax